National Employment Savings Trust "NEST"

 The overall performance of any SSAS would therefore depend on the performance of each individual investment made.
 Generally speaking it is always wise for any such plan to include a spread of different investments to maximise potential returns.

-At all times the company must make sure that any investment is approved by the regulations and monitored by the Pensioneer Trustee, a body approved by the Inland Revenue for the monitoring of such self administered arrangements.
+At all times the company must make sure that any investment is approved by the regulations and monitored by the Pensioneer Trustee, a body approved by HMRC for the monitoring of such self administered arrangements.

 The advent of the new simplified arangements in April 2006 has lead many to speculate that this type of investment may no longer be appropriate.